ellysh/l2bot/README.txt

 FISHING BOT
 -----------

-Fishing bot is implemented in fishing.au3 script file from L2Bot root directory.
+Fishing bot is implemented in fishing.au3 script file from 'run' directory.

 Open the fishing.au3 file in text editor and specify values of the next variables: kFishingWindowPos - coordinates of the "Fishing" window